neura-sx/graphene-book/book/multi-sig/tutorial-creating-multi-sig.md

   "pub_key": "BTS74pa6mL6a4FZpLrnU66KBz2nb8Cfio9qT3uLZCM1zxvbWQaJga"
 }
 ```
 Thus in this case, the public key is `BTS74pa6mL6...bWQaJga` and the private key is `5HqjT9Ze...LHep7b69pi`.
 Naturally, yours will be different.
-This key pair will be used in the next step when you define the multi-sig account.
+This key pair will be used in the next steps when you define the multi-sig account and then import it to your wallet.

 ### Initialize transaction builder
 We start by initializing the transaction builder with this command: